 Is San Antonio the next millennial hotbed in Texas after Austin?
 The numbers seem to make us think so.
 The city is filled with coffee shops, craft breweries and a great local feel.
 Not to mention, it’s very affordable to live in.
-As millennials look at markets across the U.S., San Antonio is intriguing—not only as a place to rent but as a place to buy eventually.
+As millennials look at some of the top rental markets across the U.S., San Antonio is intriguing—not only as a place to rent but as a place to buy eventually.
 For investors, this is a positive sign.

 3. Denver (+12.8%)